Countly/countly-sdk-documentation/sdk_dev_guide/curent.md

   <span>"CountlyFeedbackWidget" object, "CountlyWidgetData" JSON and the "widgetResponse" segmentation object.
 If the "widgetResponse" is null then that means that the widget was closed without filling it out (this requires an event to be created).</span>
 </p>
 <p>
-  <span>"CountlyFeedbackWidget" object and "CountlyWidgetData" JSON are used to verify the correctness of the reported "widgetResponse".
+  <span>"CountlyFeedbackWidget" object and "CountlyWidgetData" JSON are used to verify the correctness of the reported "widgetResult".
 For now, this step is optional, but might become mandatory in the future, therefore both fields should be required from the start.</span>
 </p>
 <p>
   <span>The reported widget result should be recorded as an event and put into the event queue.
 It should have the "[CLY]_nps" or "[CLY]_survey" key if it's an nps or survey widget respectively.
 That event should have the following segmentation:&nbsp;<br></span>